 - Location: Toronto, Ontario, Canada

-- Property Owners: Yorkville Corporation
+- Property Owner: Yorkville Corporation

-- Engineers: Yorkville Construction
+- Engineer: Yorkville Construction

-- Aeroseal Experts: JW Danforth
+- Aeroseal Contractor: J.W.
+Danforth

 - Type: 19-story / 27 unit luxury condominium

 - Goal: Meet air handling unit (AHU) specifications for allowable duct leakage

 - Before Aeroseal: Up to 300+ CFM* of leakage

-- After Aeroseal: Average leakage: 6.5 CFM
+- After Aeroseal: 6.5 CFM of leakage (average)

 Lobby of The MuseumHouse Luxury Condominium Living.
 Ductwork of the MuseumHouse was sealed with Aeroseal to meet air handling specifications.

-Aeroseal works from the inside of the ductwork to seal leaks.
+Aeroseal duct sealing works from the inside of the ductwork to seal leaks.
 The furniture, artwork and other valuables in the occupied apartments were first covered in plastic and filtration fans were used to catch any errant sealant particles, minimizing cleanup requirements.
-Then the aeroseal sealant was sprayed throughout the inside of the ductwork.
+Then the Aeroseal duct sealant was sprayed throughout the inside of the ductwork.
 Average time required to seal an apartment from beginning to end – including cleanup: one day.
 Average results: 90% of leakage eliminated, reduced air loss from 300 CFM (cubic feet per minute) to 6.5 CFM.
 Armed with Aeroseal expertise, the HVAC contractors have become an increasingly popular group as word of their unique capabilities spreads.